How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Picking the right chart type makes your dashboard instantly more useful.
 Here’s what works best for different scenarios:

-- Bar charts are great for comparing values across categories — think revenue by product line or performance by team member.
+• Bar charts work well for comparing values across categories — think revenue by product line or performance by team member.
+They make relative differences immediately visible.

-- Line charts reveal trends and patterns over time, making them perfect for tracking metrics like daily active users or monthly sales growth.
+• Line charts reveal trends and patterns over time, making them ideal for tracking metrics like daily active users or monthly sales growth.
+Use them when the x-axis represents a continuous time period.

-- Tables work best when users need exact values or detailed breakdowns that visualizations would hide.
-Use them sparingly though — they take more mental effort to interpret than charts.
+• Tables work best when users need exact values or detailed breakdowns that visualizations would hide.
+Use them sparingly, as they take more mental effort to interpret than charts.

-- Gauge charts effectively display single metrics against targets, like showing quarterly revenue at 87% of goal.
+• Gauge charts effectively display single metrics against targets, like showing quarterly revenue at 87% of goal.
+They’re useful when the question is “how close are we?” rather than “what’s the trend?”

 Once you’ve chosen your chart types, use size, color, and position to guide attention to what matters most.
 Place critical metrics in the top-left corner where eyes naturally start scanning.
 Make primary charts larger than secondary ones.
-And use color strategically to highlight performance: green for on-track, yellow for caution, red for concerning.
+Use color strategically to highlight performance: green for on track, yellow for caution, red for concerning.

 Add filters, drill-downs, and interactive elements